 - Increase melanin production in the hair follicles, darkening gray hairs.

 A 510(k) is a premarket notification made to FDA to demonstrate that a device is safe and effective.
 For a medical device to be legally marketed in the United States, it must receive clearance by the Food & Drug Administration.
 Clearance is based on an application by the manufacturer of the device to the FDA.
-This application may include clinical studies that prove efficacy, as well as safety information, and other evidence showing that the device is has been deemed safe and effective for its intended use.
+This application may include clinical studies that prove efficacy, as well as safety information, and other evidence showing that the device has been deemed safe and effective for its intended use.

 Consumers and physicians alike should be aware of the dangers and risks associated with purchasing a device without FDA clearance.
 Click here to read our consumer warning.

-The FDA only grants “Approvals” for drugs and medical devices that are either: 1) categorized as a Class III (which means they are life-threatening, life-sustaining, implanted or present unreasonable risk of injury or illness) or; 2) are new products that contain new materials or differ in design from that which is already on the market.
+The FDA only grants “Approvals” for drugs and medical devices that are either: 1) categorized as a Class III (which means they are life-threatening, life-sustaining, implanted, or present an unreasonable risk of injury or illness) or; 2) are new products that contain new materials or differ in design from that which is already on the market.

-If there is a medical device that has already been approved by the FDA for the same intended use and similar in technical characteristics, then the FDA only grants “clearance” (pre-market approval) to market the new substantially equivalent medical device on the market.
-Capillus laser devices were substantially equivalent to devices on the market and thus not a candidate for the FDA approval process.
+If there is a medical device that has already been approved by the FDA for the same intended use and is similar in technical characteristics, then the FDA only grants “clearance” (pre-market approval) to market the new substantially equivalent medical device on the market.
+Xtrallux laser devices were substantially equivalent to devices on the market and thus not a candidate for the FDA approval process.